 I say fuzzy, and I mean it.
 There’s a very short velvet on the outside of the nut husks, and it’s a bit resinous and sticky.
 Press a finger into the side of one, and it’ll stick to your finger long enough for you to lift it up for a few seconds.

 Black walnuts, on the other hand, have round smooth husks.
-The trees look quite similar and they ripen at the same time, but the husk shape and the fuzzy/sticky husks is a dead giveaway.
+The trees look quite similar and they ripen at the same time, but the husk shape and the fuzzy/sticky husks are a dead giveaway.

 The nuts fall when they’re ripe, so avoid picking clusters of butternuts from the tree.